-8.2.2 Students Need to Follow the Regulations:
+9.2.4 Students Responsibilities:

 - 1. Abide by the by-laws and the laws of the Kingdom of Bahrain. - 2.
 Abide by the University By-laws, rules and regulations, policies and procedures. - 3.
 Abide by any instruction either given verbally or in writing, by any Official Member of the University. - 4.
 Abide by the University Library rules and regulations. - 5.
 Carry their ID cards at all time when within the University. - 6.
 Pay the fees and any financial penalties or any sum of money due to the University on time. - 7.
 Refrain from smoking on-campus (except in authorised designated areas). - 8.
 Respect the freedom and the rights of others. - 9.
 Refrain from the use of alcohol, drugs, or restricted substances. - 10.
 Refrain from trespassing or entering restricted areas. - 11.
 Refrain from theft, vandalism, destruction or damage of University property. - 12.
 Refrain from any act that interferes with the rights, freedom, safety, wellbeing, or entitlement of others. - 13.
 Refrain from using unauthorised websites using on-campus IT facilities.